Sterling trade-weighted index hits lowest since Dec' 2013

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON, April 4 Sterling fell to a more than two-year low against a trade-weighted basket on Monday, hurt by persistent worries of a possible British exit from the European Union which might exacerbate a record current account gap.
+LONDON, April 4 Sterling fell to a more than two-year low against a trade-weighted basket on Monday, hurt by persistent worries about a possible British exit from the European Union.

 With Britons due to vote in a referendum on June 23, an online survey by pollster Opinium for Sunday's Observer newspaper showed 43 percent support for Britain to leave the EU, ahead of 39 percent support for staying within the bloc.

-That followed an online poll by TNS released on Friday which showed the rival campaigns for Britain to stay in or leave the EU were running neck-and-neck.
+That followed an online poll by TNS released on Friday which showed the rival campaigns for Britain to stay in or leave the European Union were running neck-and-neck.

 Despite these polls showing a close contest, betting markets are still pricing in only a one-third chance that Britain will exit the European Union, which it joined in 1973.

-"This (move in the index) is a big move in a short period of time," said Stewart Richardson, chief investment officer at RMG Wealth Management, adding that the risk of Brexit would discourage foreign capital in the short term.
+"This (move in the index) is a big move in a short period of time," said Stewart Richardson, chief investment officer at RMG Wealth Management.

 "We have to deal with "Brexit".
 It is a binary outcome, and if the outcome is a vote to leave, we along with everyone else expect sterling to fall heavily.
 If we vote to stay in the EU, there should be some sort of bounce."